Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 Not IT systems.
 Business processes.

-For a trading company, this could be: order entry, inventory management, shipping.
-For a software company: platform availability, customer support, billing cycle.
+In a retail company, that could be: order entry, warehouse management, shipping.
+In a software company: platform availability, customer support, billing run.

-Most leadership teams can answer this question after a short discussion.
-The problem: They have never explicitly documented it.
+Most management teams can answer this question after a short discussion.
+The problem: they have never documented it explicitly.

-2. How long can each of these processes fail before real damage occurs?
+2. How long can each of these processes be down before real damage occurs?

-"Real damage" means: losing customers, paying penalties, suffering reputational damage.
+"Real damage" means: losing customers, paying contractual penalties, suffering reputational damage.

 Be specific.
-"Order entry can fail for 2 hours, then we lose orders."
-Or: "Shipping can pause for 24 hours because we have buffer stock, but after that, it becomes critical."
+"Order entry can be down for 2 hours, after that we lose orders."
+Or: "Shipping can pause for 24 hours because we have buffer stock in the warehouse, but after that it becomes critical."

-These timeframes – technically known as "Recovery Time Objectives" (RTO) – are the starting point for everything else.
+These time windows—in technical terms, "Recovery Time Objectives" (RTO)—are the starting point for everything else.

 3. What happens if [critical cloud service/supplier/person] is unavailable tomorrow?